Ultrabenosaurus/HTML5FileSystem/README.md

 ##To Do##

-* Figure out why it doesn't work without `js/jquery.js` - really have no idea
 * Make `filesystem.onInitFs(fs)` private
 * Improve `filesystem.errorHandler(e)` and make private
 * Make `FileSystem()` into a reusable object (change `filesystem` references into `this` and `this.parent`)